Nevins Street station: Construction and opening

-The IRT Brooklyn/Eastern Parkway Line was contracted in 1904 as a two-track line under Fulton Street expanding to three tracks under Flatbush Avenue, to end at the Long Island Rail Road terminal under Atlantic Avenue.
-The Board of Rapid Transit Railroad Commissioners halted work in April 1905 for redesign.
-By that date, the tunnels had been dug out and steelwork had been installed.
-Work resumed in October 1905 with two additional tracks added, making four under Fulton Street and five under Flatbush Avenue.
+The IRT line in Brooklyn had been proposed as a two-track line under Fulton Street, expanding to three tracks under Flatbush Avenue.
+Belmont submitted a revised proposal to the Rapid Transit Commission in April 1905 to widen the line to four tracks.
+The station at Flatbush Avenue and Fulton Street (now the Nevins Street station) would be redesigned as a two-level station with express and local trains on separate levels.
+Work was halted until October 1905, at which point two tracks had been added, making four under Fulton Street and five under Flatbush Avenue.
 The additional trackways were added outside the trackways already set in place.

-Under the 1905 redesign, numerous provisions were made for connections to future routes.
+Under the 1905 redesign, numerous provisions were made for connections to future routes, including spurs via Lafayette Avenue, Fourth Avenue, and the Manhattan Bridge.
 In the area around the Nevins Street station, which was partially constructed as a local station on a three track subway, a new lower level was added underpinning the structure that had been built.
 The lower level had one trackway and platform in the station, with two connections on each side, all built at great cost under existing work, but none of it was ever used.